rentorx/Home-Setup/README.md

 * By default the virtual env should be active, for now on when you need to activate the virtual env run `workon ${env_name}`.

-### Celery & Redis  ###l
+### Celery & Redis  ###

-# Celery task queue to distribute work across threads or machines.
+ Celery task queue to distribute work across threads or machines.
-# Redis service message broker to send and receive messages.
+ Redis service message broker to send and receive messages.
 * Redis

 -sudo apt update